The short answer

 - Plagiarism checker

-Why it stands out: ProWritingAid goes deeper than any other free tool in this list.
+Where it helps most: ProWritingAid goes deeper than any other free tool in this list.
 Where Grammarly and LanguageTool focus primarily on grammar and clarity at the sentence level, ProWritingAid analyses your writing at a structural level — flagging repeated sentence openings, passive voice overuse, readability scores by paragraph, and clichés.
 The 500-word cap on the free plan is a genuine limitation for long articles, but for editing in sections it remains useful.
 If you write regularly and want to actively improve your writing craft rather than just fix mistakes, the insights ProWritingAid provides are worth the friction.

 3. Hemingway Editor — best for improving readability and cutting clutter